Adjusted Bayesian inference for selected parameters: Modelling selection-adjusted Bayesian inference

-\begin{rem} Note that even though we defined the selection-adjusted posterior distribution, for `fixed'', ``random'' and ``mixed'' $\theta$, according to the conditional distribution of $\theta$ given selection and $Y = y$.
-Dawid's argument, that selection has no effect on posterior distributions since conditioning on the selection event is made redundant by conditioning on $Y = y$, only applies for ``random'' $\theta$, in which the selection event $S$ is a subset of the sample space of $(\theta, Y)$.
-Whereas for ``fixed'' and ``mixed'' $\theta$, for which selection is not applied to $(\theta, Y)$, $\pi_S (\theta | \; y)$ is different than $\pi (\theta | \; y)$. \end{rem}
+\begin{rem} Dawid argues that selection has no effect on posterior distributions since conditioning on the selection event is made redundant by conditioning on $Y = y$.
+Note that this only applies for the case of ``random'' $\theta$, for which selection can be expressed as conditioning on an event $S$ in the sample space of $(\theta, Y)$.
+Hence, as Dawid argues, for $(\theta, y) \in S$ the truncated posterior distribution is the same as the untruncated posterior distribution: